 We’ve tried for almost two years to develop a simple, effective fix for this issue, and now we finally have it available!
 We call it a “Flap” (see photo below).
 Essentially, it is a clip with a 5-inch long flap of our Awning Cover material, all one piece.
 The “Flap” will have score lines every ½” running the entire length of the piece.
 The “Flap” pieces are the same lengths as your Cover Kit pieces.
 These “Flaps” will have to be custom ordered with each awning cover.
 So, you would need to contact us to order the covers and/or “Flaps” until we have them up on our website.

 We apologize to those of you who ordered our covers and now find that they need an additional piece to protect their awning fabric.
 We have tried to keep the cost of our “Flaps” to a minimum, but the UV resistant material we use in order to give you a lifetime of protection does not come cheap.
 However, it is still much, much less expensive than replacement fabric.

 What are the covers made out of?

 Our covers are made from a proprietary blend of polymers.
-This special blend is what gives our product its UV resistance and allows us to offer a Lifetime Warranty.
+This special blend is what gives our product its UV resistance.
 Because typical PVC or plastics offer no UV resistance and in no time will turn brown, get brittle, and distort, we didn’t want to use it.
 I sought a material that would give our customers a lifetime of no-worry protection for their awning fabric.
 Because of this polymer blend and its properties, it is expensive to produce.
 We felt that this was worth the extra expense in order to give our fellow RV’ers the best protection for their awning fabrics, thus protecting their investment.